Derrick Rose Situation Providing Flashbacks To Stephon Marbury Fiasco

 Derrick Rose returned to the New York Knicks on Tuesday for shootaround, one day after his mysterious disappearance prompted his employer, teammates, and the entire basketball universe to question his safety and whereabouts.

-He provided a boost on Wednesday in Philadelphia with a 25-point, four assist outing as the Knicks lost, 98-97, to the 76ers on a T.J.
+He provided a boost on Wednesday in Philadelphia with a 25-point, four-assist outing as the Knicks lost, 98-97, to the 76ers on a T.J.
 McConell buzzer beater.
 One night later, Rose continued his productivity, adding 17 points and four assists as New York topped the Chicago Bulls, 104-89, at Madison Square Garden.

 Sure, Rose has been a positive on the court the last two times out, but he’s made it seem as if his personal issues excused him from his commitments to the Knicks.